smjeffery22/lighthouse-web-notes/Week-3-Notes.md

 | Add      | Collection    | add a new member of the collection  | POST               |
 | Delete   | Member        | delete a member of the collection   | DELETE             |

+* *PUT* method replaces all current representations of the target resource with the request payload
+* *PATCH* method applies partial modifications to a resource

 ## **Day 5 Lecture Notes**